DavidSouther/software_craftsmanship/03_objects/02_rugs/01_python.md

 Update the Rectangular and Circular rugs to use the base class functionality!

+When you're done, make a commit!
+This should be much cleaner, and would be another great time to review the differences from the last check point.

 ### Accessing base behavior

 But wait, this is missing something - how will it get whether the user wants